Seatis/my-teaching-materials/java-databuildlibs/4-lombok/README.md

 ### Replace Equals and HashCode
 - Replace all equals and hashCode methods with @EqualsAndHashCode annotation.
-*Hint, when something is an extension of a base class, the Lombok doesn't necessarily realize such and needs a hint to check on the super's equivalent facility.*
+*Hint, when something is an extension of a base class, Lombok doesn't necessarily realize such and needs a hint to so as to check on the super's equivalent method.*

 ### Replace toString
 - Replace all toString methods with @ToString annotation.